 - Name and phone number

 - All inspections will occur between 9am and 4pm.
 Call the Building Department at 303-661-1451 between 8-9am for your inspection arrival time window.
-Some residential inspections may be virtual.

 - Most inspections will require access to the property.